Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Discussion

 \subsection{Conclusion}

-The MOTIVATE model and the findings presented are an initial step in helping to improve understanding in the design, prioritisation and impacts of active commuting interventions.
+The MOTIVATE model and the findings presented are an initial step in helping to improve understanding of active commuting interventions which seek to increase population physical activity.
 The presented agent-based model incorporates social norms related to travel behaviour in order to provide a more realistic representation of the socio-ecological systems in which active commuting interventions are deployed.
-The utility of the model has been demonstrated by simulating introducing car-free Wednesdays. \emph{In silico} studies are potentially a cost-effective way of aiding public health decision-making and setting research priorities.
-It is also useful to see this ABM as a representative of a new class of model that draws on what we understand about both social and environmental effects in ways that point towards more actionable insights across a range of applications not only in public health, but in any area where place-based and network-based effects overlap.
+The utility of the model has been demonstrated by simulating introducing car-free Wednesdays.
+Utilising \emph{in silico} studies, such as MOTIVATE and more traditional traffic simulations, could be a cost-effective way of aiding public health decision-making and setting research priorities.
+This ABM is representative of new classes of model that draw on both social and environmental effects that point towards insights across applications not only in health, but in any area where place and network-based effects overlap.